 – QBCC Form 4 fees submitted and paid

-Gone are the days when a local plumber could swap a hot water unit on a whim.
-Now every replacement must be performed by a licensed plumber who also holds an electrical licence to safely disconnect and reconnect power.
-If the system is relocated, an electrical isolator must be fitted beside it — and since 2019 this has also been mandatory for all heat pump hot water installations.
+Gone are the days when a local plumber could casually swap a hot water unit on the way home.
+Today, every replacement must be performed by a licensed plumber who also holds an electrical licence to safely disconnect and reconnect power.
+If the system is relocated, an electrical isolator must be installed adjacent to it, and since 2019 this has been mandatory for every heat pump hot water installation.

-Some unqualified operators still cut corners, skipping compliance, paperwork and required fees.
-Maroochydore Hot Water completes every installation to regulation, so you can be confident the work is done correctly.
+Sadly, some unqualified operators still cut corners — skipping compliance, avoiding paperwork and neglecting mandatory fees.
+Maroochydore Hot Water completes every installation to the required regulations so you can be confident the job is done correctly.

 Click here for hot water installation regulation fact sheet: https://www.maroochydorehotwater.com.au/wp-content/uploads/2020/02/Installation-regulations-for-a-hot-water-system-in-Queensland-QBCC.pdf